Bluff body drag manipulation using pulsed jets and Coanda effect: Additional drag reduction by unsteady Coanda blowing

-We are now able to apply the concepts of periodic actuation by coupling the unsteady pulsed jets with the so-called Coanda effect \citep{Wille65}.
-As discussed in $\S\,\,2$, a quarter of disk with radius $r=9h$ is installed immediately bellow the jet slit.
-The choice of this geometry is based on previous experiments where the Coanda effect was implemented for drag reduction in axisymmetric geometries \citep{Freund94, Abramson11} and square-back vehicles \citep{Englar01,Pfeiffer12}.
-Our aim here is to characterize the role of the unsteady Coanda forcing within the context of bluff body drag reduction.
+To quantify the role of wake shaping on the pressure gradient along the bubble, we enhance flow deviation by adding small passive appendices to take advantage of the Coanda effect.
+As discussed in $\S\,\,2$, a quarter cylinder with radius $r=9h$ is installed flush to the outlet of the jet slits.
+The choice of this geometry is based on previous experiments in which the Coanda effect has been implemented for drag reduction in axisymmetric \citep{Freund94, Abramson11} and square-back \citep{Englar01,Pfeiffer12} geometries.
+Our aim here is to characterize the unsteady Coanda forcing and the additional drag gain obtained by further flow deviation.